 Related Post | The 9 Best Concealers for Dry + Mature Skin

 I recommend watching the video, I go really in depth showing the placement and amount of product.
 It’s only 8 minutes long, and allows me to demo the technique far better vs. just writing out the technique.

 P.S. – you don’t even have to leave the site, just click the arrow and the video will play!

 Okay, this is another area where a simple switch has made a huge difference!!
 Instead of putting a ton of powder over the blended concealer (a.k.a. “baking”), I use setting spray, spritzed directly into my blender, squished in, and then set my concealer by bouncing the blender into my skin.
 Watch the video if you want to see the bounce technique up close!

 Then after using spray, if I still need a bit more setting, I’ll ever-so-lightly dust a soft-finish setting powder over the triangle.
 Using the spray first eliminates the need for a ton of powder and gives your concealer and skin an overall softer appearance.

 That’s it!
 I should also mention, this concealer technique works no matter what order you do your makeup in.
 I generally do my concealer first, then eye makeup, then the rest of my face.
-But you can do concealer after foundation as well if that suits your preference.
+But you can do concealer after foundation and this technique will still work perfectly!